oSoWoSo/disroot-howto/pages/02.nextcloud/01.introduction/docs.md

 ----------

 # Personal Settings
 Lets start from looking at what can you setup and customize on your cloud account.
-Click on your name/avatar and choose **"Personal"** settings
+Click on your avatar in top right corner and choose **"Personal"** settings (if you did not set avatar yet it's the 'gear' icon in top right cornet of the topbar).

 ![](main_personal.png)

 The settings are divided into sections.
-You can use quick links on the left-sidebar to get to them easily.
+You can use quick links on the *left-sidebar* to get to them easily.

 ## Personal Info
 Personal Info is the place where you can add various information about yourself, which then you can choose to share with others.
 You can additionally choose the access level you want this information to be "shared".